Cry of Fear: Plot

-Boarding the train, Simon is attacked by monsters yet again, and the train eventually crashes and derails, causing him to lose all of his belongings.
-As it is about to fall off a cliff, Simon escapes narrowly and finds himself in a dark forest.
+After boarding the train, Simon is attacked by monsters yet again, and the train eventually crashes and derails, causing him to lose all of his belongings.
+As the train is about to fall off a cliff, Simon narrowly escapes and finds himself in a dark forest.
 Deep in the forest, Simon discovers an asylum as the doctor enters.
 Simon finds the doctor behind a gate where the doctor orders him to hand him a new gun in exchange for letting him pass.
-Simon can either oblige or refuse, but regardless, the doctor ends up betraying Simon and shoots him, with a greater penalty to maximum health if Simon complied.
+Simon can either oblige or refuse, but regardless, the doctor ends up betraying Simon and shoots him (with a greater penalty to maximum health if Simon complied).
 Simon eventually kills the doctor after a gunfight.

-Simon leaves the forest and rows through a lake to his hometown.
-He finally reaches his house and expects his mother to be waiting for him but the house is empty.
+Simon leaves the forest and rows a boat across a lake to his hometown.
+He finally reaches his house and expects his mother to be waiting for him, but the house is empty.
 He enters his bedroom and finds a book.
 Through a flashback, the player finds out that the entire story was a figment of Simon's imagination.
-After the car crash, Simon had become reliant on a wheelchair.
+After the car crash, Simon became reliant on a wheelchair.
 Depressed, his therapist (who was the doctor in the game) advised him to document his feelings in a book.
 The character controlled throughout the game was a concocted version of Simon, and all the monsters represented the trauma in his mind.
 Cry of Fear has five different endings depending on the player's choices.